Message From New Zealand Jewish Council to the President of FIANZ

 Statement From a Meeting of Plant Union Officials From All Affco Owned Plants on Behalf of The Meat Union Aotearoa and The NZ Meat Workers Union Members in Those Plants.

-The mindless prejudice of these vandals is fuelled by the incendiary speeches
+"We condemn the recent attacks on Muslim communities in Auckland.
+The mindless prejudice of these vandals is fuelled by the incendiary speeches of unprincipled politicians and lunatic fringe groups.

 The meat industry employs Muslim workers on almost every slaughter chain in the country.
 The majority are union members.